aesco1/Ontology-Generation/README.md

 ## Project Overview

-This project combines a local LLM application using Ollama and Llama 3.2 with a WordPress-based testing platform to streamline the requirements elicitation process through automated ontology generation.
+This project combines a local LLM application using Ollama and DeepSeek R1 with a WordPress-based testing platform to streamline the requirements elicitation process through automated ontology generation.

 ## Repository Structure